hyprland-community/hyprland-autoname-workspaces/README.md

 This is a toy for Hyprland.

-This app automatically rename workspaces with icons of started applications - tested with waybar.
+This app automatically rename workspaces with icons of started applications - tested with *waybar*.

 # Install